laravel/docs/billing.md

 Occasionally, you may wish to update the Stripe customer directly with additional information.
 You may accomplish this using the `updateStripeCustomer` method:

     $stripeCustomer = $user->updateStripeCustomer($options);

+<a name="billing-portal"></a>
+### Billing Portal

+Stripe offers [an easy way to set up a billing portal](https://stripe.com/docs/billing/subscriptions/customer-portal) so your customer can manage their subscription, payment methods and view their billing history.
+To implement this in your app you can redirect them to this portal from a controller method:

+    use Illuminate\Http\Request;

+    public function billingPortal(Request $request)
+    {
+        return $request->user()->redirectToBillingPortal();
+    }

+By default, when they're finished and want to return they'll be redirected to the `home` route of your app.
+If you'd like to provide a custome page for this you can provide a url of your own:

+    use Illuminate\Http\Request;

+    public function billingPortal(Request $request)
+    {
+        return $request->user()->redirectToBillingPortal(
+            route('billing')
+        );
+    }

+If you just want to quickly generate the url to the billing portal so you can, for example, share it in an email you can do:

+    $url = $user->billingPortalUrl(
+        route('billing')
+    );

 <a name="payment-methods"></a>
 ## Payment Methods